jzhangc/git_RBioFS/README.md

           - "rbiomvr" class updated with new item "model.type" for compatibility with the regression study
           - The output from rbioClass_plsda_predict() now includes the updated "prediction" class
           - rbioClass_plsda_scoreplot() now supports more than six groups
-          - A bug fixed for rbioClass_plsda_perm() where parallel computing fails to different random resampling results
+          - A bug fixed for rbioClass_plsda_perm() where parallel computing fails to differ random resampling results
           - A bug fixed for rbioClass_plsda_perm() where "by_feature_per_y" method fails to permutate columns
           - A bug fixed for rbioFS_plsda_vip() where the function will crash if the input object only have one comp